zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 This raises the question: What remains distinctly human about creativity?

 This chapter does not argue against AI creativity from reactionary defensiveness.
-It offers precise analysis of what differs—structurally, experientially, spiritually—between human and machine generation.
+It offers precise analysis of what differs, structurally, experientially, spiritually, between human and machine generation.

 ## 6.2 — What AI Does